ajgirard/project-mgmt/README.md

 Adding new nothing for the purposes of learning.
 * Forking
 * Editing read me
-* Commitment ::/: to changes!
+* Commitment :flushed: to changes!